shubchat/shubchat.github.io/content/post/Why ML metrics do matter.md

 ## What are some different types of classification problems which might warrant different optimisation metrics?

-Any problem where you would want to classify an entity or event into different buckets/categories using data points about them is a classification problem.few of the examples of questions which fall in a ML classification problem:
+Any problem where you might want to classify an entity or event into different buckets/categories using data points about them is a classification problem.
+Examples:
 - Will an applicant for loan default or not if we offer loan ?
 - Should I be targeting this existing user for another product from our product catalogue?
 - Are there any medical abnormalities in this FMRI scan?